Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution

-such that $g_0$ decreases from 1 to 0 and $g_K$ increases from 0 to 1 over the spectral domain $[0, \pi]$. \end{definition} Particularly $g_0$ aims to regulate the high frequency while $g_K$ to regulate the lower frequency, and the rest to regulate other frequency between.
+such that $g_0$ descends from 1 to 0 and $g_K$ ascends from 0 to 1 as frequency increases over the spectral domain $[0, \pi]$. \end{definition} Particularly $g_0$ aims to regulate the highest frequency while $g_K$ to regulate the lowest frequency, and the rest to regulate other frequencies in between.

+Under Definition 1, designing new filtering functions becomes more flexible in that we only need to find appropriate filtering functions, each of which has the capability of modulating specific/desired frequency components.
+This is significantly different from the principle in the classic framelet design, where one looks for valid framelets from appropriate scaling functions from finite filter banks, but without clear guidance on how to choose for specific frequency modulation purposes.

-Here we propose two sets of such modulation functions, some of which are shown in Figure~\ref{fig1:quasi-framelet transformation matrices}: \begin{enumerate} \item Sigmoid Modulation Functions ($K=1$):
+As examples, we propose two sets of such filtering functions. \begin{enumerate} \item Sigmoid Filtering Functions ($K=1$):

 where $\alpha>0$.
-In our experiment we take $\alpha = 20$ to ensure sufficient modulation power at both lowest and highest frequency. \item Entropy Modulation Functions ($K=2$):
+In general, we suggest taking $\alpha \geq 20$ to ensure sufficient modulation power at both the lowest and highest frequencies.